mraypold/chess/README.md

 # Chess With SocketIO

-Currently under development as of September 13, 2015.
-SocketIO integration comming soon.
+No longer under development as of November 2015.
+This was a good introduction to Node, Express, and SocketIO, but I have moved on to other projects.

 # About